tarwn/lessthandot-hugo/blogs/content/posts/2009-04-06-simple-advice-for-choosing-an-esb.md

 > Flexibility
 >
-> – This is where you need to really think about why you have an integration problem in the first place… closed, insular approaches to application design.
+> – This is where you need to really think about why you have an integration problem in the first place... closed, insular approaches to application design.
 This indicates that we want an OPEN and INTEROPERABLE environment which is based on STANDARDS to give you FLEXIBILITY.
 >
 > The problem with a lot of products on the market if not understood or used properly is that you can very soon become (in your words) “Married” to that vendor's solution.
 This destroys the core principles of what integration is all about – you are simply adding the same problem on top of the original problems.
 >